shesha-io/docs.shesha/docs/fundamentals/configuration.md

 The most import distiguisihing feature of a configuration item is that they are stored as data in the application database, but can be exported and imported between different instances in a Json format.

-# Distributing Configurations Manually
+## Deploying configurations manually
 Configuration can be manually exported and imported between different instances of Shesha.

-## Exporting Configuration
+### Exporting configuration

 #TODO: Add more details on how to import configuration

-## Importing Configuration Manually
+### Importing configuration

 #TODO: Add more details and screenshots on how to import configuration

-# Distributing Configurations Automatically
+## Deploying configurations automatically

 Configuration has become an integral part of applications, akin to code.
-As such, it's crucial to have a convenient and seamless method to distribute configuration changes across different environments, just as you would with code changes.
-To aid in this, configuration packages can be embedded as a resource in the back-end application.
+As such, it's crucial to have a convenient and seamless method to deploy configuration changes across different environments, just as you would with code changes.
+To aid in this, configuration packages can be embedded as a resource in a [Shesha module](modules) in the back-end application.
 Upon application startup, the configuration package is automatically imported, and the configuration is updated.
 This process is similar to how database migrations operate.

-## Embeding a Configuration Package
+### Embeding a configuration package

 #TODO: Add more details and screenshots on how to embed configuration changes